practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 cornerstone of Unix process spawning.
 The third player here, `wait`, is often used in unison with these two.
 It tells the parent process to wait for the child process before continuing, rather than continuing execution in parallel.
-This is a pretty common pattern when spawning shell commands because you usually want to wait for the output of the command.
+This is a pretty common pattern when spawning shell commands, because you usually want to wait for the output of the command.

-In this case we collect the status of the child when it exits and return the result of `success?`.
-This is `true` for a successful exit status code (ie. 0) and `false` for any other value.
+In this case, we collect the status of the child when it exits and return the result of `success?`.
+This result is `true` for a successful exit status code (i.e., 0) and `false` for any other value.

-## Getting Back to Green
+## Getting back to green

 Now we need to get the rest of the `system` specs passing.
-If we have a look at the remainder of the failures we see the following output:
+In the remainder of the failures, we see the following output:

 ```console
 1)